ibrahim-kocyigit/kocyigit-dsml/01_math/02_linear_algebra_for_ml_and_ds/02_solving_systems_of_linear_equations/11_the_gaussian_elimination_algorithm.md

 ## The Augmented Matrix

 To solve a system, we first create an **augmented matrix**.
 This is done by taking the standard coefficient matrix and adding a final column that holds the constant values from the right-hand side of the equations.
-A vertical line is often used to separate the coefficients from the constants.
+A vertical line is often used to separate the coefficients from the constants in textbooks, but on GitHub, we simply use a regular matrix and note that the last column is the constants column.

 Let's solve the system of equations from the video lecture: